-Sometimes I take for granted that when I make a pizza dough it’s going to rise in the time I expect it to (or at all).
+Sometimes I take for granted when I make a homemade pizza dough that it’s going to rise in the time I expect it to (or at all).
 But recently I was forced to diagnose this issue when my dough suddenly decided not to rise.

 Pizza dough doesn’t rise when the yeast is dead or hasn’t been given the right conditions to thrive.
 The following are the most common reasons why pizza dough doesn’t rise:

 - The yeast is too cold.

 - The yeast hasn’t been given enough time to rise.

 - The yeast hasn’t been fed enough sugars.

 - You’re using the wrong kind of yeast.

 Let’s first explain how pizza dough rises in the first place, then go into detail about each of the reasons why it might not have happened.
 We’ll finish by answering if pizza dough can still be used if it hasn’t risen.

 In order to best understand why your pizza dough didn’t rise, it’s useful to understand the processes that allow it to rise in the first place.